tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 ### 3.5 Organization of the bdqtest classes

-Following is a knowledge graph showing the is-a relationships between the classes in the `bdqffdq:` framework:
+Following is a knowledge graph showing the is-a relationships between the classes in the Fitness for Use Framework:

 ![Diagram of the is-a class relationships of bdqffdq, as a tree expanding left to right, with the root owl:Thing node not shown.](bdqffdq_class_diagram.png "Diagram showing the relationships among the bdqffdq classes.")